Kyle Whittingham: 2010

-Kyle Whittingham turned down the head coaching position at Tennessee early in 2010.
+Whittingham turned down the head coaching position at Tennessee early in 2010.

 Utah started the 2010 season with an upset of then-15th ranked Pittsburgh.
 The Utes then managed the third 8–0 start in program history, rising to fifth in the BCS rankings.
 However, during a 68–27 victory over Iowa State, Utah quarterback Jordan Wynn injured his arm and though he continued to play, the injury impacted the remainder of the season.
 After that 8–0 start, the Utes stumbled badly at home against the TCU Horned Frogs, lost a sloppy contest to Notre Dame and then bounced back to end the regular season with victories over San Diego State and rival Brigham Young University.

 Due to the injury, Wynn, who finished the regular season in spite of his injury, missed the Las Vegas Bowl – a 26–3 loss to the Boise State Broncos.
 It was the program's first bowl loss since the 1996 Copper Bowl and snapped a 9-game bowl winning streak, which was, at the time, the longest active streak in college football.

-The Utes finished the 2010 campaign 10–3 and 23rd in the nation.
+The Utes finished the 2010 campaign with a 10–3 record.
 It marked the first time in program history that Utah produced three consecutive ten-win seasons.

 2011

-In its inaugural season in the Pac-12 Conference, Utah finished with an 8–5 record (4–5 Pac-12).
+In its inaugural season in the Pac-12 Conference, Utah finished with an 7–5 regular season record (4–5 in the Pac-12).
+The Utes defeated Georgia Tech in the Sun Bowl by a score of 30–27 to end the season.

+2012

+The Utes went 5–7 in the 2012 season, highlighted with a ranked victory over BYU on September 15.

+2013

+Whittingham led Utah to a 4–2 start before a five-game losing streak.
+The 2013 season ended with a high note with a 24–17 victory over Colorado to go 5–7.

+2014

+Whittingham led the Utes to a 8–4 regular season mark in the 2014 season.
+The season was highlighted by ranked victories over UCLA and USC.
+The Utes defeated the Colorado State Rams 45–10 in the Las Vegas Bowl to end the season.

+2015

+Whittingham led the Utes to a 6–0 start and a #3 ranking in the AP Poll before dropping a 42–24 result to USC.
+The Utes finished the regular season with a 9–3 record.
+The team qualified for the Las Vegas Bowl, which ended up being a 35–28 victory over BYU.

 2016

 On January 29, 2016, The University of Utah announced Whittingham had agreed to a contract extension through the 2020 season.
 The contract will pay Whittingham $3.3 million per year.
 This came on the heels of Whittingham surging past McBride to become the second-winningest coach in school history, behind only Ike Armstrong.

+Whittingham led the Utes to a 8–4 mark in the regular season, which qualified them to the Foster Farms Bowl.
+In the Foster Farms Bowl against Indiana, the Utes won 26–24.